There are no products in your shopping cart.

 Tumour grading helps the doctor predict how cells may behave.
 Cells are graded from 1 to 3 depending on how different they look to normal cells under the microscope.
 Grade 1 tumours tend to be slow growing and don’t look as abnormal as higher grade tumours.

 You may be asked to have various diagnostic tests that will help your health care professionals understand your cancer better.
 These could include: a pelvic examination, an MRI or PET-CT scan, a chest x-ray or blood tests.
 Your consultant needs information to understand the shape and position of your cancer in relation to the organs within your pelvis, and if the cancer cells have spread to other parts of the body.
 This process is called staging.
 Knowing the stage of the disease helps your consultant and the rest of your team to plan your treatment.
-The presence of cancer in the lymph nodes does not alter the way cervical cancer is staged, but it may change the way the cancer is treated.

 The following stages are used to describe cancer of the cervix: